 With the cost of producing electricity continuing to fall, and ever-increasing demands on energy from growing populations, renewable energy sources are fast becoming a crucial focus for governments and industries around the world.
 The good news is that the use of flexible solar panels is becoming more widespread, potentially transforming the way we generate and store energy.

 The idea of a smart home is not a new one.
 In fact, it’s been popularized by the likes of Apple and Google, but Maxeon is taking a different approach to the concept.
-Instead of having the devices you interact with within your home be powered by their own batteries, Maxeon uses solar panels to store the energy they need to function.
+Instead of having the devices you interact with within your home be powered by their own batteries, Maxeon offers an energy efficiency solution of having solar panels to store the energy they need to function.
 These panels are said to be flexible and can be rolled up and tucked away in any type of room.

 Introducing Maxeon Air 330